lasyalagudu/LeaveRequest/README.md

 }

-Assumptions

-Employee data already exists in the database.

-Leave types are predefined and stored in the database.

-Annual leave allocation is defined per employee.

-Holidays are fetched based on country and year from an external or internal service.

-Leave days count excludes weekends and holidays using a workdays calculation function.

-Only PENDING leaves can be acted upon (approved or rejected).

-Leave approval respects the available leave balance.

-Edge Cases Handled
+**Edge Cases Handled**

-Reject leave applications with start or end dates in the past.
+1)Add email notifications on adding new employee so that employee can reset password 2)Validation of leave applications with start or end dates in the past.

-Prevent overlapping leave requests for the same employee.
+3)Prevent overlapping leave requests for the same employee.

-Reject leave if days requested exceed remaining leave balance.
+4)Reject leave if days requested exceed remaining leave balance.

-Validation ensures end date is not before start date.
+5)Validation ensures end date is not before start date.

-Validation for leave modification and cancellation only if leave status is PENDING.
+6)Validation for leave modification and cancellation only if leave status is PENDING.

-Prevent approving or rejecting leave requests not in PENDING state.
+7)Prevent approving or rejecting leave requests not in PENDING state.

-Validation of leave days in response to ensure consistency with date range.
+8)Validation of leave days in response to ensure consistency with date range.

-Pagination and filtering support on leave search.
+9)Pagination and filtering support on leave search.

-Duplicate leave IDs and invalid IDs rejected in bulk actions.
+10)Duplicate leave IDs and invalid IDs rejected in bulk actions.

-Potential Improvements

-Implement role-based access control (e.g., employee vs. manager vs. HR).
+11)Implemented role-based access control (e.g., employee vs. HR).

-Add email notifications on leave apply, approval, rejection, and cancellation.

-Support for half-day or hourly leaves.

-Audit logs for leave request changes.

-API rate limiting and throttling.

-Improved holiday service with caching.
+12)Stored Passwords securely bcrypting them

-Support for carry-forward leave balance and leave expiry.
+13)Support for carry-forward leave balance and leave expiry.

-Add comprehensive unit and integration tests.

-Frontend UI for employees and managers to interact with the API.

 <img width="901" height="685" alt="Screenshot 2025-08-19 234003" src="https://github.com/user-attachments/assets/e3f18b74-ca76-4465-857a-cce15300b5d2" />